anouar-choukri/AnouarChoukri.github.io/README.md

 WELCOME,
-THIS IS MY PORTFOLIO WEBSITE
-I USE THE BASICS LIKE HTML AND CSS,
-AND THE LOOP TEXT WITH JAVASCRIPT
+This is my portfolio website
+I use the basics langages HTML and CSS, and the loop text with JavaScript

 LINK FOR THE WEB SITE :
 https://anouar-choukri.github.io/AnouarChoukri.github.io/